 Director of the Vocational College for Catering and Tourism Maribor

-Originally from Seattle in the United States, he has lived abroad for more than 15 years, in a diverse selection of destinations including the United Kingdom, South Africa, Cyprus, Lebanon, Syria, the Czech Republic and finally Slovenia, where he has spent nearly a decade.
-He travels as often as possible for both work and pleasure, visiting some 90 countries thus far.
-Since 2009 he has been the managing editor of Slovenia's In Your Pocket guides as well as the editor and primary writer of The Slovenia Book among other tourism-related activities, which has given him the opportunity to visit virtually every village, valley, hilltop, vineyard and centimetre of the country's Adriatic coast, tasting all of the food and wine he could along the way.
+Originally from Seattle, Yuri's lived abroad for more than 16 years, including stops in the UK, South Africa, Cyprus, Lebanon, Syria, the Czech Republic and Slovenia.
+He travels as often as possible for both work and pleasure, visiting some 90 countries thus far, and since 2009 he's been the managing editor of Slovenia's In Your Pocket guides as well as an editor and writer for various THE Slovenia projects, giving him the opportunity to visit virtually every village, valley and vineyard on the sunny side of the Alps.

-Commission members then selected the finalists on the following basis:
+Commission members select finalist on the following basis:

-- The restaurant must have been open for at least one full year.
-Restaurants that were opened in 2016 will thus become candidates in 2018.
+The restaurant must have been open for at least one year.
+Restaurants that were opened in 2018 will thus become candidates in 2020.

-- The foods and beverages must be judged on diversity, quality of ingredients, presentation of dishes, consistency of flavours, innovation and appropriate coupling of food and drink.
+The foods and beverages offered must be marked by diversity, quality of ingredients, presentation of dishes, consistency of flavours, innovation and appropriate coupling of food and drink.

-On this basis the experts then formed an assessment of "overall satisfaction" after visiting a restaurant.
+On this basis the experts will form an assessment of "overall satisfaction" when visiting a restaurant.

 Voting for The Slovenia Restaurant Awards 2019: